CollinM/plankton/doc/LAB-NOTEBOOK.md

 - Average Recall = 0.3199
 - Average F1 = 0.2946

 Comments: Comparing directly against experiment 4 with logistic regression (prec=0.3169, rec=0.3590, f1=0.3366), these results are uniformly worse by ~4%.
-My hypothesis was that binning would make the signal cleaner by aggreagting similar pixel values, but instead that aggregation has removed important signal.
+My hypothesis was that binning would make the signal cleaner by aggregating similar pixel values, but instead that aggregation has removed important signal.
 I'd like to do another iteration of this experiment where the cutoffs are not used and only the binning is performed.
 This should help to elucidate the signal of all those white or very near white pixels.

 **Experiment 8_1 - Logistic Regression**: `collinm.plankton.training.Experiment8_1.java`
 Motivation/Hypothesis: This experiment is conceptually similar to experiment 8 except that the pixel intensity cutoffs of the binning histogram will not be used.
 This should help to measure the signal from the white or very near white pixels.